We interviewed Rodrigo from Montevideo about gay life in Uruguay and also learned all about the origins of queer tango.

 I’ve been dancing tango since I was 14 years old.
 I started dancing Uruguayan folk like gato, huella and malambo at the age of 10.
 After a while I realised my true passion was tango, so I started taking lessons.
 When I was 15, I was invited by the National Tourism Department to represent Uruguayan Culture at the Borsa Internazionale del Turismo (BIT) in Milan and the Feria Internacional de Turismo (FITUR) in Madrid.

 From then, my career as a tango dancer started growing and I became the National Tango Champion in 2010.
-Currently, I dance tango from Mondays to Saturdays at the El Milongon milonga and also teach private classes.
+Currently, I dance tango from Mondays to Saturdays at a local milonga and also teach private classes.

 The first time was in 2006 for a tango show I organised in Las Piedras city.
 I performed it with a friend and people really loved it.

 I discussed it with Juan and he also loved the idea so we started practicing together professionally and began performing at various shows across the country.

 What’s the common reaction from people when they see 2 men dancing tango?

 At the start of the choreography, the most common reaction is whispering.
 But by the end, most are mesmerised by it and we always receive a loud applause.